 Packaging and Storage

 - Place the broth in the refrigerator until cool.
-A layer of fat will form on the top and can be skimmed off before storing.
+A layer of fat may form on the top and can be skimmed off before storing.
 For a fattier option, don't skim off the fat.

 - Fill containers of your choice and refrigerate for up to 5 days, or freeze.
 I like to store and freeze in mason jars, but also freeze some in ice cube trays for times when I need just a little broth.
 After the trays freeze, store cubes in a zip top bag in the freezer.TIP: Be sure to leave space at the top of your containers, When freezing, the liquid will expand and can either pop the lid off or break the container.